pdjr-signalk/pdjr-skplugin-switchbank/README.md

-Each time a Signal K PUT request is received on a configured relay output channel the plugin issues an NMEA 2000 *PGN 127502 Switch Bank Control* message (or a *PGN ??????
+Each time a Signal K PUT request is received on a configured relay output channel the plugin issues an NMEA 2000 *PGN 127502 Switch Bank Control* message (or, if configured, a *PGN ??????
 WTF is this* message) to operate the remote relay.

-The plugin also provides a mechanism for decorating Signal K's 'electrical.switches.' hierarchy with user supplied metadata allowing Signal K switchbanks to be described in a meaningful way (perhaps including the device location, product code, serial-number, etc.) and switch/relay channels to be described in terms of their function or application.
+The plugin also supports decorating Signal K's 'electrical.switches.' hierarchy with user supplied metadata, allowing Signal K switchbanks to be described in a meaningful way (perhaps including the device location, product code, serial-number, etc.) and switch/relay channels to be described in terms of their function or application.

 ## Configuration